 - We offer charging stations for electric vehicles and electric mobility scooters.
 Contact the Ticket office at 716-357-6250 or email@example.com for details.

 - The Institution has two farmers markets on-grounds where vendors offer local fresh fruit, vegetables, flowers, and baked goods.
 Hours for the Chautauqua Farmers Market and the Bestor Fresh Market are listed here: On-grounds Dining & Activities.
 Locally sourced food products can be found at the Plaza Market and the Chautauqua Bookstore.

 Our Campus Planning and Operations department is always focused on measures to ensure the health of our grounds, both now and in the future.

 - As a member of the broader Chautauqua Lake Watershed community, we are committed to alleviating the stressors that are impacting Chautauqua Lake.
-Learn more at Chautauqua Lake Stewardship.
+Learn more at Chautauqua Lake Conservation.

 - We have a robust Tree Management Plan.
 Removed trees are recycled into wood chips which are then used on paths through our wooded areas.
 Wood from removed trees is also used to make benches and playground equipment (visit Timothy’s Playground at Miller Park).

 - Our landscaping practices focus on reducing the use of pesticides and herbicides.

 - We use native perennials and use seed collection to generate new plants.

 - The Institution has Certified Monarch Butterfly Way Stations and an Arb.net certified Arboretum.